sinefunc/ohm-contrib/README.markdown

 ## Ohm::Callbacks

-**Note:** Macro-style callbacks have been removed in version 1.0.x.
+**Note:** Macro-style callbacks have been removed since version 1.0.x.
 Please use instance style callbacks.

+### On the topic of callbacks

+Since I initially released ohm-contrib, a lot has changed.
+Initially, I had a bad habit of putting a lot of stuff in callbacks.
+Nowadays, I prefer having a workflow object or a service layer which coordinates code not really related to the model, a perfect example of which is photo manipulation.

+It's best to keep your models pure, and have domain specific code in a separate object.

 ```ruby
 class Order < Ohm::Model